-Mounted high on the center stack is a 5.8-inch display screen that relays stereo and, if so equipped, navigation system info.
-The nav unit comes equipped with a rotary-style control knob with redundant menu buttons in a setup somewhat similar to Audi's MMI infotainment system.
+Mounted high on the center stack is a somewhat undersized 5.8-inch display screen that relays stereo and, if so equipped, navigation system info.
+The nav unit comes equipped with a rotary-style control knob with redundant menu buttons in a setup reminiscent Audi's MMI infotainment system.

 As for technology, Bluetooth smartphone connectivity, Pandora radio compatibility, HD radio and AUX and USB inputs are standard on all Mazda6s except the manual-transmission base model, as is a SMS Text message function that can read incoming texts aloud and help compose responses through voice commands.

 The new Mazda6 is the second vehicle to be designed from the ground up using Mazda's SkyActiv technology philosophy.
 This approach employs careful engineering to reduce weight while upping rigidity, which reaps benefits in fuel economy, performance, handling and safety.

 Thanks to an increased amount of ultra-high tensile strength in its structure, the sedan boasts a lower curb weight and 30 percent increased torsional rigidity compared its predecessor.
 Mazda also optimized the under-floor design to improve aerodynamic floor, resulting in a class-leading (and mileage-boosting) 0.26 coefficient of drag.